-DTU and the research team are now collaborating with the Song Thu Shipyard to test the robot there prior to production.
-The product wasshowcased at StartUp Unitour 2 in Danang.
+The product was showcased at the 2016 Vietnam StartUp Unitour 2 and won first prize.
+DTU and the research team are now collaborating with the biggest shipyards in Vietnam to test the robot there prior to production.

-The research team has also developed several other robots, including one that automatically looks for defects in petrol tanks and a robot that smooths theweld surfaces.
-With backing from DTU, the team will continue to achieve great success from a variety of other student- made robots.
+The research team has also developed several other robots, including one that automatically looks for defects in petrol tanks and a robot that smoothes weld surfaces.
+With backing from DTU, the team will continue to achieve great success from a variety of other student-made robots.